sandeepkunduri/terraform_training/lab15-consume-registry.md

 ![Module Design Configuration](img/module-design-configuration.png "Module Design Configuration")

 In either case, you'll see a screen with a list of modules.
-Click the "Add Module" button on the `animal` module that you imported.
+Click the "Add Module" button on the `animal` module.

 ### Step 1.1.2: Configure variables